 How to Make Your Old Tattoo Look Good Again

-Although there are other options available to freshen up some of those old tattoos!
+But below, you'll find all the options available to freshen up some of those old tattoos!

+When a tattoo reaches a particular age, there is no amount of exfoliating gel that can bring it back to life.
+This is when an appointment with a talented artist could be the answer.
 Your fossil of a tattoo could be re-outlined again with a solid, crisp black line.
-This would enhance the clarity of the tattoo design by redefining the tattoo design elements.
-It would also give the tattoo artist the opportunity to add some further detail back into the faded tattoo again.
+This would enhance its clarity and give the tattoo artist the opportunity to add some detail back into the faded design.
 In particular, areas of the design that are small and complex that have lost their detail because the the ink has spread.
-Tattoo designs that have faces or symbols in them, highly benefit from some touch up work.
+Designs that have faces in them can highly benefit from some touch-up work.

 This miraculous gel will brighten up any tattoo, but needs to be used with caution.
-Leave on your ancient tattoo for approx. 5 - 15 minutes and let the natural Alpha Hydroxy acids do their magic with the top dead layers of skin that has grown over your old tattoo.
+Leave on your ancient tattoo for approx. 5 - 15 minutes and let the natural alpha hydroxy acids do their magic with the top dead layers of dead skin.